 The debate on whether legalising trade in rhino horn would help reduce the current level of poaching or whether it would make the situation worse is without doubt the most polarising topic in rhino conservation today.

 Whether or not an animal or part of an animal can be traded legally is governed by policies set out by the Convention on International Trade in Endangered Species of Fauna and Flora (CITES).
 Currently CITES state that international trade in rhinoceros horn is not permitted under any circumstances.
 CITES has a Conference of the Parties (CoP) every three years, where its policies are reviewed and proposed amendments are voted on.
-The next CoP will take place in South Africa in September 2016.
+The last CoP took place in South Africa in September 2016.

-It was widely expected that South Africa, home to more than 70% of the world’s rhinos and 79% of Africa’s rhinos, would propose to legalise international trade in rhino horn, but they did not do so.
-However, Swaziland did make such a proposal, meaning the topic will be discussed at the 2016 CoP.
+It was widely expected that South Africa, home to more than 70% of the world’s rhino and 79% of Africa’s rhino, would propose to legalise international trade in rhino horn, but they did not do so.
+However, Swaziland did make such a proposal, meaning the topic was discussed at the 2016 CoP.